nimble-dev/nimbleEcology/README.md

 [![Build Status](https://travis-ci.org/nimble-dev/nimbleEcology.svg?branch=master)](https://travis-ci.org/nimble-dev/nimbleEcology)

-# Distributions for NIMBLE that are useful for ecological models
+# Distributions for Ecological Models in 'nimble'

 This repository provides user-defined distributions that can be used in NIMBLE models for common population ecology statistical models.
 These include distributions for: